 The main raw materials for the production of wooden packaging are plywood, fibreboards, wood from deciduous and coniferous trees in various forms (e.g. veneer) and wicker from shrub trees.
 Veneer boxes are durable, cheap and flexible.
 They are usually used to pack fruit, eggs and fish.
 Solid leak-proof cases are perfectly suited for transport, but also for storing materials.
 Another example of transport and auxiliary packaging made of wood are the popular EURO pallets.
 Thanks to them, it is possible to stably transfer large amounts of materials.
 They also play a protective role and facilitate storage after the transport.
 Apart from numerous advantages, such as low thermal conductivity, low environmental harm and effective protection of goods against mechanical damage, wooden packaging also has weaknesses.
 It is usually susceptible to moisture, has high flammability and can also absorb unpleasant odours.

-Aluminium, thanks to compatibility with printing technologies, gives the possibility to create packaging with various inscriptions and graphics, ensuring the identity of the brand.
-Aluminium packaging is also very light and provides a good barrier to light, gases and moisture, thus extending the life of products.
-Aluminium can be used as packaging in the medical, food, cosmetics and beverage industries, e.g. for the production of cans and containers.
+Aluminum, thanks to compatibility with printing technologies, gives the possibility to create packaging with various inscriptions and graphics, ensuring the identity of the brand.
+Aluminum packaging is also very light and provides a good barrier to light, gases and moisture, thus extending the life of products.
+Aluminum can be used as packaging in the medical, food, cosmetics and beverage industries, e.g. for the production of cans and containers.

 Glass is made of many various raw materials, such as sand, soda ash, limestone and glass cullet.
 The production process of such packaging consists of mixing and heating raw materials and then forming the desired shape.
 The biggest advantage of glass packaging is that it is 100% recyclable and can be recycled without losing quality or cleanliness.
 In addition, the glass is non-porous and impermeable, so it does not affect the taste of food and beverages stored within.